jonashackt/crossplane-argocd/README.md

     kind: ClusterSecretStore
     name: doppler-auth-api

-  # as we use a lower case key name transformer in our ClusterSecretStore
-  # we need to access our 'CREDS' key in Doppler as 'creds'
+  # access our 'CREDS' key in Doppler
   dataFrom:
     - find:
-        path: creds
+        path: CREDS

   # Create a Kubernetes Secret just as we're used to without External Secrets Operator
   target:
-    name: aws-creds
+    name: aws-secrets-from-doppler
 ```

-Although we created a `CREDS` secret in Doppler, we need to use `path: creds` here - since we use the ClusterSecretStore name transformer `lower-snake`!
-Otherwise we get reconcile errors, since the `ExternalSecret` looks for the uppercase path!
+We created a `CREDS` secret in Doppler, so the `ExternalSecret` looks for this exact path.

 We also need to create a ArgoCD Application so that Argo will deploy both `ClusterSecretStore` and `ExternalSecret` for us :) Therefore I created [`argocd/applications-eso/external-secrets-config.yaml`](argocd/applications-eso/external-secrets-config.yaml):